qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/development/roadmap.rst

 incremental process as although the features are frozen, bug fixes might still introduce translation string changes.

+Two weeks before the release a hard freeze is initiated, after which only fixes to severe problems and regressions introduced after the feature freeze are allowed in.

 The release manager announces this on feature freeze.

 Release